top of page

 • Manage stress: Use relaxation techniques like deep breathing or exercise to stay balanced.

-• Seek support when needed: Talking to a counselor or trusted person can provide guidance and relief.
+• Seek support when needed: Talking to a counsellor or trusted person can provide guidance and relief.

 These steps help create a strong foundation for social and emotional wellbeing.